-I am sure you have heard of the SEO already.
+I am sure you have heard of the SEO already, right.

 SEO according to Wikipedia is “process of increasing the quality of website traffic by increasing the visibility of a website to users of a search engine”.

-So in order to get to page 1 on google, we need to increase the quality of our post within our website.
-We will explain the simple steps that are necessary to do in order to rank well.
+So to get to page number 1 on google, we need to increase the quality of our post within our website.

 But let’s keep it simple since I am sure we don’t want to get overwhelmed by any of the technicalities.